codemorpher/CodeMorpher/README.md

 -Instructions substitution
 -AI-controlled generation

+## Future Features:
+- Polymorphic VM and bytecode
+- More transformation passes

 * CodeMorpher is cross-platform product and can be installed and used on Windows, MacOS or Linux OS
 * CodeMorpher uses command line interface.
 It's easy to embed it into the build process of your project
 * CodeMorpher is higly customizable with manual options changing via config file